-A two component list.
+A three component list.

 Time The retention time vector.

 Peaks The intensity matrix.
 Rows are the retention times and columns are masses.
 The first column is the lower mass value and the last one is the higher mass.

+massRange The mass range.